cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 7. V unblinds Z to compute N = r^(-1)Z = kX.
 8. V outputs the pair H_2(x, N).

+We note here that the blinding mechanism that we use can be modified slightly with the opportunity for making performance gains in some scenarios.
+We detail these modifications in Section {{blinding}}.

 ### OPRF_Setup

 ~~~